Cape Melville National Park

 The northern section park entrance. ©cape-york-australia.com

-... and pass by some granite boulders.. after which the road is quite rugged all the way to the Cape, and four wheel drive only (even if you would not use the 4WD, you need to travel in a 4WD vehicle just because it's higher).
+Then pass some granite boulders, after which the road is quite rugged all the way to the Cape, and four wheel drive only (even in case you would not use the 4WD gears, you need to travel in a 4WD vehicle just because it's higher).

 Granite boulders. ©cape-york-australia.com